sammiler/mlt/port/README.md

-# MLT vcpkg Port
+# MLT vcpkg Port - MSVC Compatibility Fix

-This is a vcpkg port for MLT (Multimedia Framework) version 7.33.0 that supports MSVC compilation only.
+This is a vcpkg port for MLT (Multimedia Framework) version 7.33.0 that supports MSVC compilation with fixes for glaxnimate module compatibility.

+## Fixed Issues

+### CosToken Constructor Issue

+The main issue was in the `glaxnimate/src/core/io/aep/cos.hpp` file where the `CosToken` class was using C++11 brace initialization syntax that wasn't compatible with MSVC's strict interpretation of constructor requirements.

+**Problem**: The code was using `return {TokenType};` and `return {TokenType, value};` syntax, but the `CosToken` class only had default, copy, and move constructors.

+**Solution**: Added explicit constructors to handle different parameter combinations:
+- `explicit CosToken(CosTokenType type)` - for single token type
+- `CosToken(CosTokenType type, double value)` - for numeric tokens
+- `CosToken(CosTokenType type, bool value)` - for boolean tokens
+- `CosToken(CosTokenType type, const QString& value)` - for string tokens
+- `CosToken(CosTokenType type, const QByteArray& value)` - for byte array tokens

+All `return {...};` statements were replaced with explicit `return CosToken(...);` calls.

 ## Requirements

 - **Windows only**: This port is specifically designed for MSVC on Windows
 - **Git**: Required for submodule initialization
 - **vcpkg**: Latest version recommended
+- **C++20**: Standard requirement

 ## Installation